List of questions

 Why do I need multiple profiles?

-The kind and type of user groups depends on your organization and your organization’s policies.
-We do not recommend how you should group your users; we only recommend a separate profile for each group of users.
+The kind and type of user groups depend on your organization and your organization’s policies.

 Should I create separate profiles for different platforms?